lukekivi/Distributed-File-System/README.md

 ### `app/config/machines.txt`
 ---

 Here is where you declare the hostnames or ip addresses, port numbers, and IDs of each server and the coordinator.
+This is the source of truth for which machines must be acting as servers, and which server is the coordinator.